My heart will be blessed with the sound of music And I'll sing once more.

 Denied Food as Punishment: "Since you've obviously stuffed yourselves on thousands of delicious berries, you can't be hungry anymore...so I'll have to tell Frau Schmidt to skip your dinner."
 (The Captain)

 Face-Heel Turn: Liesl's boyfriend Rolfe does this at the end when he joins the Third Reich.
-He threatens to shoot the von Trapps when he catches them trying to escape, but the Captain confiscates the gun and then says:
+In the movie, he threatens to shoot the von Trapps when he catches them trying to escape, but the Captain confiscates the gun and then says:

 Herr Zeller: Perhaps those who would warn you that the Anschluss is coming — and it is coming, Captain — perhaps they would get further with you by setting their words to music.
 Captain von Trapp: If the Nazis take over Austria, I have no doubt, Herr Zeller, that you will be the entire trumpet section.